google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerConfigAndSecurity/configureGeeVirtualHostForLDAP.rst.txt

          A login screen appears.
 If you cannot access Apache, open the file error log at
          ``/opt/google/gehttpd/logs/error_log and access_log``.
-         If ``AuthzLDAPAuthoritative`` is on, the client might continually prompt for the username and password even though you entered a valid username and password and the client is functioning.
-To correct this, turn ``AuthzLDAPAuthoritative``
-         off.

       .. rubric:: Directives

       -  ``require valid-user``.
 Allows all users who log in with correct passwords.
-      -  ``AuthzLDAPAuthoritative``.
-Tells Apache whether a failed authentication request can be passed to other Apache modules.
       -  ``AuthLDAPBindDN``.
 The distinguished name (DN) of the user account that Apache uses to connect to the directory system and authenticate the user.